lizekai-richard/lizekai-richard.github.io/index.md

 {% include_relative _includes/research.md %}

 ## News

+**[Feb.
+2025]**  Two papers on dataset distillation and diffusion model acceleration are accepted to CVPR 2025.
+**[Jun.
+2024]**  I've started my research internship at Carnegie Mellon University advised by Professor Alexander Hauptmann and Dr. Zhi-Qi Cheng.
+**[Mar.
+2024]**  I've started my research internship at University of Toronto advised by Professor Konstantinos N Plataniotis.
 **[Oct.
 2023]**  I've joined NUS HPC-AI Lab as a research assistant supervised by Professor Yang You and Dr. Kai Wang.
 **[May.
 2023]**  I've joined NUS WING as an undergraduate researcher supervised by Professor Kan Min-Yen **[Feb.
 2023]**  My paper on multi-hop question answering is accepted to ICASSP 2023.